 Here’s a handy pinnable image for you to save.

-I made a Happy Birthday banner using my PSA Essential stamps and construction paper pennants.
+I made a Happy Birthday banner using alphabet stamps and construction paper pennants.

-I used the silhouettes on the food signs for the meal.
+I used the silhouettes on the food signs for the Mickey birthday party meal.

-I also made tags for the party favors using the same silhouette technique.
+I also made gift tags for the Mickey Mouse party favors using the same silhouette technique.
 Repeating the Mickey silhouette all over the party gave all the homemade elements the kind of cohesiveness that you normally see with store-bought decorations… for much less money.